bartwojcik/easygoing/README.md

 A simple blog I created for my personal needs.
 May be useful for someone so I put it here.
 (Contributions welcome!)

 ## Prerequisites
-- Root user on Debian 8 target host.
+- Root user on Debian 8 target host with a domain.
-- Docker installed on local machine.
+- Docker installed and running on local machine.
 - Python and Fabric installed on local machine.

 ## Installation